MatheuZSecurity/Imperius/README.md

 We can obtain the function address in very simple kernels using */sys/kernel/tracing/available_filter_functions_addrs*, however, it is only available from kernel 6.5x onwards.

-An alternative to this is to scan the kernel memory
+An alternative to this is to scan the kernel memory, and later add it to lsmod again, so it can be removed.

+So in summary, this LKM abuses the function of lkm rootkits that have the functionality to become visible again.